ddrcode/riscv-os/README.md

 # riscv-os
-An attempt to create a tiny OS for 32-bit RISC-V implemented entirely in assembly (the C files you find in the repo are tests only).
+RISCV-OS is a tiny OS for 32-bit RISC-V platform implemented entirely in assembly (although applications for the system can be implemented in other languages).

 Currently, the OS runs on [virt](https://www.qemu.org/docs/master/system/riscv/virt.html) and [SiFive](https://www.qemu.org/docs/master/system/riscv/sifive_u.html)